 He said there is a special type of lime for lawns… is that true?
 Why and when do you apply lime to the soil and how much lime for grass do you use?
 Karol, Columbia, Tennessee

-Answer: Karol, (your neighbor may be correct) before you apply lime it is always best to have a soil pH test done.
+Answer: Karol, (your neighbor may be correct) before you spread lime it is always best to have a soil pH test done.
 Soil testing is the only real way for you to know if your lawn or turf needs an application of lime (dolomitic limestone).

 Lime Corrects Acidic Soil